 Symptoms of GER include heartburn, regurgitation, vomiting, and difficulty swallowing.

-If left untreated, GER can lead to complications, such as esophagitis, ulcers, and Barrett’s esophagus.
+GER can lead to complications, such as esophagitis, ulcers, and Barrett’s esophagus if left untreated.

 2. Treatments and management

 Acid reflux can be a real pain for kids and babies.
-The good news is that there are treatments and management options available to help.
+The good news is that treatments and management options are available to help.

 Positioning is often the first line of defence.
 Keeping the head of the bed elevated or using a wedge pillow can help gravity keep the contents of the stomach where they belong.
 If your child is old enough, have them sit upright for at least 30 minutes after eating.